Cerebral cortex damage can cause serious problems, depending on the location of the injury.

 This process, known as neuroplasticity, is what allows patients to regain abilities after damage to the cerebral cortex.

 The brain does this by rearranging nerve cells to create new neural pathways.
-This process can be activated by massed practice (i.e. high repetition exercises).
+This process can be activated by massed practice (i.e. high repetition exercises), practicing meaningful tasks, and engaging in new learning activities.

 Therefore, even if you have damaged your cerebral cortex, you might still be able to recover function.